Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting this region: 432-434 Goodwood Road Land Lease Community Site, St Vincent de Paul Social Housing Walkervale Bundaberg (2018), New Bundaberg Hospital (2020), and Millbank Wastewater Treatment Plant - Inlet Works (2021).
+AreaSearch has identified three projects that may affect this region.
+Notable projects are 432-434 Goodwood Road Land Lease Community Site, St Vincent de Paul Social Housing Walkervale Bundaberg, New Bundaberg Hospital, and Millbank Wastewater Treatment Plant - Inlet Works.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.